Berceuse élégiaque

 Berceuse élégiaque, Op.
 42 (BV 252a), is an orchestral work composed by Ferruccio Busoni in 1909.
 Originally written for solo piano, to be added as the seventh piece in his 1907 collection Elegies, Busoni adapted it for orchestra later the same year.
 This orchestral version was sub-titled "Des Mannes Wiegenlied am Sarge seiner Mutter" ("The man's lullaby at his mother's coffin").
-The first performance of Berceuse élégiaque was in New York City on February 21, 1911, and was conducted by Gustav Mahler.
+The first performance of Berceuse élégiaque was in New York City on February 21, 1911, and was conducted by Gustav Mahler in his last concert concert before his death.